mongodb/docs/source/core/replication.rst

 operations or "rolled back" these operations to maintain database consistency across the replica set.

+TODO: ":term:`primary` nodes will have accepted write operations that have replicated to the :term:`secondaries <secondary>`" -> have not replicated to the secondary

+TODO: "as a
+secondary those operations the former primary must revert these operations or" those operations...these operations

 MongoDB writes the rollback data to a :term:`BSON` file in the database's :setting:`dbpath` directory.
 Use :doc:`bsondump
 </reference/bsondump>` to read the contents of these rollback files